emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 Note that error handling is also possible (known as failure handlers), but that I haven't gone down that road yet.

 You can read the full docs for client-to-server communication [here](https://developers.google.com/apps-script/guides/html/communication).

+### Deploying our app

+If you want to deploy your app for your own use, or for other people, you can do so by clicking on ```publish >> delpoy as web app```.

+You can choose whether to keep your app private or public.
+In order to re-deploy your app (i.e. if you make changes) then you need to deploy it as a new version (under 'project version').
+Click on update and you'll be given the new URL for your app.

+Here are a few more learnings:
+- Users need to be logged into Google in order to use an app
+- Apps are 'sandboxed' and run as an iframe - read more about this [here](https://developers.google.com/apps-script/migration/iframe)